XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Why trust Hellosafe?

-BMO Investorline at a Glance
+BMO InvestorLine at a Glance

 FonctionnalitéDétail

-💰 Dépôt minimumNo minimum deposit required
+💰 Dépôt minimumNo minimum deposit required for self-directed account; $10,000 CAD for adviceDirect

-🛡️ RégulationIIROC regulated, CIPF member
+🛡️ RégulationIIROC member, CIPF protection, OSC oversight

-📄 Enregistrement FSMANot registered with FSMA
+📄 Enregistrement FSMANot registered with FSMA (Belgium); Canadian regulation only

-📈 Actifs disponiblesCanadian/U.S. stocks, ETFs, options, mutual funds, bonds, GICs, physical gold/silver programs
+📈 Actifs disponibles2,000+ (Canadian/US stocks, ETFs, mutual funds, bonds, GICs, options, index funds)

-📊 Plateformes de tradingWeb platform, mobile app (iOS/Android)
+📊 Plateformes de tradingWeb platform, Mobile app (iOS/Android)

-🧪 Compte démoNot available
+🎮 Compte démoNot available

 ☪️ Compte islamiqueNot available